Signed in as:

 Samuel Piccone is the author of the chapbook Pupa (Anhinga Press, 2018).
 His work has appeared or is forthcoming in publications including, Sycamore Review, Frontier Poetry, Washington Square Review, and RHINO.
 He received an MFA in poetry from North Carolina State University, serves on the poetry staff at Raleigh Review, and is a lecturer at Iowa State University.

 Melanie Tafejian (Poetry Team Member) is a writer and educator originally from the Pacific Northwest.
 Her work appears or is forthcoming in The Atlanta Review, The Georgia Review, Nimrod, Poetry Northwest, The Los Angeles Review, and Willow Springs, among other journals.
-She received an MFA from North Carolina State University, where she now lectures in the First Year Writing Program.
+She received an MFA from North Carolina State University.

 Chas Carey (Fiction Team Member) works primarily in disaster management.
 A member of the "narrative technologist" collective Wolf 359, his writing has been or will soon be featured in outlets such as NPR's Live From Here, the American Public Media children's podcast Smash Boom Best, and the Hearth Gods reading series in New York City.
 He